-To change the background image, have a replacement JPG ready with the exact dimensions of the original file.
+To change the background image in your simple website HTML code, have a replacement JPG ready with the exact dimensions of the original file.
 Give your photo a simple name and place it in the photos folder.
 Now change the name in the

 src attribute, and save.

 If you don't have a replacement photo ready but want to change the background, head to Envato Elements.
 You can find a stock photo or cool graphic to use.
-I'll be using one of these stock background photos.
+For this simple website design for beginners tutorial, I'll be using one of these stock background photos.

 Changing the avatar is the same process.
 Drop your headshot in the avatar folder within the img folder.
-Replace avatar01 in line 104 with the name of your photo.
-Save the HTML code for this web design project in Sublime Text and refresh your browser to see how it looks now.
+Replace avatar01 with the name of your photo.
+Save the simple website HTML code for this web design project in Sublime Text and refresh your browser to see how it looks now.